aquasecurity/bench-common/docs/README.md

 representation of the CIS Benchmark checks.
 There is a `controls` file per version and node type.

-`controls` for the various versions can be found in directories with same name as the CIS versions under `cfg/`, for example `cfg/cis-1.4.0`.
+`controls` for the various versions of the benchmark can be found in directories with same name as the CIS versions under `cfg/`, for example `cfg/cis-1.4.0`.
 `controls` are also organized by distribution under the `cfg` directory, for example `cfg/rh-0.7`.